getsentry/raven-csharp/README.md

 and `Tags`.

 ### Async Support
-In the .NET 4.5 build of SharpRaven, there's an `async` version of the `Capture` method as well:
+In the .NET 4.5 or later build of SharpRaven, there's an `async` version of the `Capture` method as well:

 ```csharp